 Dukakis ran a weak campaign.
 Bush, a Connecticut aristocrat who had never been fully embraced by movement conservatism, particularly the newly animated religious right, nevertheless hammered Dukakis with moral and cultural issues.
 Bush said Dukakis had blocked recitation of the Pledge of Allegiance in Massachusetts schools and that he was a “card-carrying member” of the ACLU.
-Bush meanwhile dispatched his eldest son, George W. Bush, as his ambassador to the religious right.2 Bush also infamously released a political ad featuring the face of Willie Horton, a black Massachusetts man and convicted murderer who raped a woman being released through a prison furlough program during Dukakis’s tenure as governor.
-“By the time we’re finished,” Bush’s campaign manager, Lee Atwater, said, “they’re going to wonder whether Willie Horton is Dukakis’ running mate.”3 Liberals attacked conservatives for perpetuating the ugly “code word” politics of the old Southern Strategy—the underhanded appeal to white racial resentments perfected by Richard Nixon in the aftermath of civil rights legislation.4 Buoyed by such attacks, Bush won a large victory and entered the White House.
+Bush meanwhile dispatched his eldest son, George W. Bush, as his ambassador to the religious right.4 Bush also infamously released a political ad featuring the face of Willie Horton, a Black Massachusetts man and convicted murderer who raped a woman after being released through a prison furlough program during Dukakis’s tenure as governor.
+“By the time we’re finished,” Bush’s campaign manager, Lee Atwater, said, “they’re going to wonder whether Willie Horton is Dukakis’ running mate.”5 Liberals attacked conservatives for perpetuating the ugly “code word” politics of the old Southern Strategy—the underhanded appeal to white racial resentments perfected by Richard Nixon in the aftermath of civil rights legislation.6 Buoyed by such attacks, Bush won a large victory and entered the White House.

 Bush’s election signaled Americans’ continued embrace of Reagan’s conservative program and further evidenced the utter disarray of the Democratic Party.
 American liberalism, so stunningly triumphant in the 1960s, was now in full retreat.
-It was still, as one historian put it, the “Age of Reagan.”5
+It was still, as one historian put it, the “Age of Reagan.”7

 The Soviet Union collapsed during Bush’s tenure.
 Devastated by a stagnant economy, mired in a costly and disastrous war in Afghanistan, confronted with dissident factions in Eastern Europe, and rocked by internal dissent, the Soviet Union crumbled.
 Soviet leader and reformer Mikhail Gorbachev loosened the Soviet Union’s tight personal restraints and censorship (glasnost) and liberalized the Soviet political machinery (perestroika).
 Eastern Bloc nations turned against their communist organizations and declared their independence from the Soviet Union.
 Gorbachev let them go.
-Soon, Soviet Union unraveled.
+Soon, the Soviet Union unraveled.
 On December 25, 1991, Gorbachev resigned his office, declaring that the Soviet Union no longer existed.
-At the Kremlin—Russia’s center of government—the new tricolor flag of the Russian Federation was raised.6
+At the Kremlin—Russia’s center of government—the new tricolor flag of the Russian Federation was raised.8

 The dissolution of the Soviet Union left the United States as the world’s only remaining superpower.
 Global capitalism seemed triumphant.
 Observers wondered if some final stage of history had been reached, if the old battles had ended and a new global consensus built around peace and open markets would reign forever.
-“What we may be witnessing is not just the end of the Cold War, or the passing of a particular period of post-war history, but the end of history as such,” wrote Francis Fukuyama in his much-talked-about 1989 essay, “The End of History?”7 Assets in Eastern Europe were privatized and auctioned off as newly independent nations introduced market economies.
+“What we may be witnessing is not just the end of the Cold War, or the passing of a particular period of post-war history, but the end of history as such,” wrote Francis Fukuyama in his much-talked-about 1989 essay, “The End of History?”9 Assets in Eastern Europe were privatized and auctioned off as newly independent nations introduced market economies.
 New markets were rising in Southeast Asia and Eastern Europe.
 India, for instance, began liberalizing its economic laws and opening itself up to international investment in 1991.
 China’s economic reforms, advanced by Chairman Deng Xiaoping and his handpicked successors, accelerated as privatization and foreign investment proceeded.

 The post–Cold War world was not without international conflicts, however.
 When Iraq invaded the small but oil-rich nation of Kuwait in 1990, Congress granted President Bush approval to intervene.
 The United States laid the groundwork for intervention (Operation Desert Shield) in August and commenced combat operations (Operation Desert Storm) in January 1991.
 With the memories of Vietnam still fresh, many Americans were hesitant to support military action that could expand into a protracted war or long-term commitment of troops.
 But the Gulf War was a swift victory for the United States.
 New technologies—including laser-guided precision bombing—amazed Americans, who could now watch twenty-four-hour live coverage of the war on the Cable News Network (CNN).
 The Iraqi army disintegrated after only a hundred hours of ground combat.
 President Bush and his advisors opted not to pursue the war into Baghdad and risk an occupation and insurgency.
 And so the war was won.
-Many wondered if the “ghosts of Vietnam” had been exorcised.8 Bush won enormous popular support.
-Gallup polls showed a job approval rating as high as 89 percent in the weeks after the end of the war.9
+Many wondered if the “ghosts of Vietnam” had been exorcised.10 Bush won enormous popular support.
+Gallup polls showed a job approval rating as high as 89 percent in the weeks after the end of the war.11

 President Bush’s popularity seemed to suggest an easy reelection in 1992, but Bush had still not won over the New Right, the aggressively conservative wing of the Republican Party, despite his attacks on Dukakis, his embrace of the flag and the pledge, and his promise, “Read my lips: no new taxes.”
 He faced a primary challenge from political commentator Patrick Buchanan, a former Reagan and Nixon White House advisor, who cast Bush as a moderate, as an unworthy steward of the conservative movement who was unwilling to fight for conservative Americans in the nation’s ongoing culture war.
-Buchanan did not defeat Bush in the Republican primaries, but he inflicted enough damage to weaken his candidacy.10
+Buchanan did not defeat Bush in the Republican primaries, but he inflicted enough damage to weaken his candidacy.12

 Still thinking that Bush would be unbeatable in 1992, many prominent Democrats passed on a chance to run, and the Democratic Party nominated a relative unknown, Arkansas governor Bill Clinton.
 Dogged by charges of marital infidelity and draft dodging during the Vietnam War, Clinton was a consummate politician with enormous charisma and a skilled political team.
 He framed himself as a New Democrat, a centrist open to free trade, tax cuts, and welfare reform.
 Twenty-two years younger than Bush, he was the first baby boomer to make a serious run at the presidency.
 Clinton presented the campaign as a generational choice.
 During the campaign he appeared on MTV, played the saxophone on The Arsenio Hall Show, and told voters that he could offer the United States a new way forward.